IBM/codellm-devkit/docs/quickstart.md

 3. In a nested loop, we can quickly iterate over the methods in the project and extract the code body.
 4. CLDK comes with a number of treesitter based utilities that can be used to extract and manipulate code snippets.
 5. We use the `sanitize_focal_class()` method to extract the focal class for the method and sanitize any unwanted code in just one line of code.
-6. Try your favorite model for code summarization.
-We use the `granite-code:8b-instruct` model in this example.
+6. We use the `granite-code:8b-instruct` model in this example.
+Try a different model from [Ollama model library](https://ollama.com/library).
-7. We prompt Ollama with the sanitized class and method declaration to generate a summary for the method.
 ---

 ### Running `code_summarization.py`